 The architects from Bohlin Cywinski Jackson, responded to a number of criteria for the new Library, including providing different levels of security for its rare collections and designing a series of climatic environments within the building in response to the varying needs of the collections.
 The building was designed to protect the Library’s holdings from the risks associated with the Museum's location in a flood plain, which was also a primary component of the building designed by Birkerts.

 The new Library's architecture, in keeping with the rest of the Museum’s campus, celebrates glass.
 Glass detailing appears throughout the "building within a building" that houses the collection, including features such as glass stairs and bridges.
 The south-facing reading areas enjoy a view controlled by a glass sunscreen or brise-soleil.
 This screen acts as an "environmental sculpture," influencing the climate of the building as well as completely transforming the character of the facade.
 Its metallic and etched linear patterns interact with seasonal sun angles to maximize visual transparency while excluding direct sunlight from the Library's interior.

 Thomas Phifer and Partners

 With a growing collection of large-scale contemporary works of art and design in glass, and increasing domestic and international visitation, the Museum announced a $64 million expansion project in 2012.
-Designed by architect Thomas Phifer and Partners, the planned 100,000-square-foot North Wing expansion will feature filtered natural daylight using a sophisticated light-filtering system in new galleries for the collection of contemporary works in glass, as well as an innovative renovation of the iconic ventilator building of the former Steuben Glass factory into one of the world’s largest facilities for glassblowing demonstrations and live glass design sessions.
-The project broke %%ground%% on June 7, 2012 and will open to the public on March 20, 2015.
+Designed by architect Thomas Phifer and Partners, the planned 100,000-square-foot Contemporary Art + Design Wing will feature filtered natural daylight using a sophisticated light-filtering system in new galleries for the collection of contemporary works in glass, as well as an innovative renovation of the iconic ventilator building of the former Steuben Glass factory into one of the world’s largest facilities for glassblowing demonstrations and live glass design sessions.
+The project broke ground on June 7, 2012 and opened to the public on March 20, 2015.